List of awards and nominations received by Darren Aronofsky

 Darren Aronofsky is an American filmmaker known for directing several psychological thrillers and dramatic works.
 He has received several awards including a Primetime Emmy Award, three Independent Spirit Awards and the Golden Lion from the Venice International Film Festival as well as nominations for an Academy Award, a British Academy Film Award, a Critics' Choice Movie Award and a Golden Globe Award.

 Aronofsky directed his feature film debut, the conceptual psychological thriller Pi (1998) for which he won the Directing Prize at the 1998 Sundance Film Festival, the Independent Spirit Award for Best First Screenplay and the Gotham Independent Film Award for Breakthrough Director.
 He earned acclaim for his psychological drama Requiem for a Dream (2000) earning a nomination for the Independent Spirit Award for Best Director.

 For the sports drama The Wrestler (2008) he earned the Venice International Film Festival's Golden Lion and the Independent Spirit Award for Best Film.
 For the psychological horror film Black Swan (2010) he was nominated for the Academy Award for Best Director, BAFTA Award for Best Director, Directors Guild of America Award for Best Director, Critics' Choice Movie Award for Best Director and Golden Globe Award for Best Director.
 The film competed for the Golden Lion at the 67th Venice International Film Festival.

-Aronosfky received positive reviews but controversy with the Biblical epic film Noah (2014).
+Aronofsky received positive reviews but controversy with the Biblical epic film Noah (2014).
 He then directed films which received polarized responses at the Venice International Film Festival, the psychological horror film Mother!
 (2017) and the psychological drama The Whale (2022) both of which competed for the Golden Lion at the 2017 ceremony and the 2022 ceremony respectively.
 For his work on television, he received the Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking and the Peabody Award for the documentary film The Territory (2022).